Authentication

 Service-to-service surfaces such as internal APIs and webhook receivers authenticate with credentials in request headers instead of a user session.
 Declare a headers schema on the auth hooks for these surfaces.
 The hook validates the raw lowercase request header record itself, so resolve receives typed header values without casting and without depending on each route's contract header schema:

-import { createServiceActor } from "@beignet/core/ports";
+import { createServiceActor, createTenant } from "@beignet/core/ports";

 import { createAuthHooks } from "@beignet/core/server";